When it comes to increasing productivity and improving workplace morale, showing employee appreciation goes a long way.

 You can mix it up by taking small groups to a restaurant or ordering pizzas for the entire team.
 Bringing in local food trucks is another excellent idea, especially if you can provide coupons to cover the cost of lunch.

 Remember, you can structure lunch time to suit your workplace needs.
-For example, lunch at a restaurant is a great way to treat team members who need some individual attention, while a pizza party is excellent for team bonding.
+For example, lunch at a restaurant is a great way to treat team members who need some individual attention, while a pizza party is excellent for team bonding and building employee engagement.

 Ensure that nonalcoholic beverages are available and that staff members know they aren’t obligated to attend if they feel uncomfortable.